 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 Studio Canal offer an uncompressed linear PCM 2.0 channel track at 1536 kbps (16-bit) with a few instances of notable depth but the film doesn't have an abundance of aggression in the conventional sense - with robotic Dalek demands and some gas-shooting, fires and expositions.
 It's fairly passive.
-The score is by Bill McGuffie (Corruption) and adds to the film's adventure with some sci-fi cures that sound imaginative in the uncompressed.
 Many will recognize Bach's regal Toccata and Fugue in D Minor, BWV 565.
 There are optional English (SDH) subtitles (see sample above) and my Oppo has identified it as being a region 'B'-locked.

 November 25th, 2017